Simogh67/NLP-seq2seq-Danish-to-English/README.md

 The dataset is comprised of Danish phrases and their English counterparts.
 # How to run
 To train the model, please run python train.py, which trains the model and saves the encoder and decoder.
-Then, to translate the danish phrases run python main.py "your_phrase", which generates the translation of the phrase in English.
+Then, to translate the danish phrases run python main.py "your_phrase", which generates the translation of the phrase to English.
 Script, train.py contains codes to translate Danish phrases, and train.py includes codes in Tnesorflow to train the model.
 # Result
 The model is able to translate correctly phrases that are comparatively close to phrases existed in training data.